vortexau/dnsvalidator/README.md

 # Caveats

 * **WARNING** Keep the thread count to a reasonable level and/or use a VPS/VPN appropriately.
 Pushing the thread count too high can make it look like you are attempting to attack DNS servers, resulting in network level DNS blocks from your ISP. _Ask us how we know..._
-* Only IPv4 DNS Resolvers are validated at the current time.
-IPv6 resolvers are skipped.
 * Root domains used for baseline tests must not be geolocated; specifically they must return the same IP address regardless of the location on the planet they are resolved from.
 Domains such as `google.com` or `facebook.com` (and many others) are not suitable for baselines, as they return a geo-located IP address when resolved.
   * Using a root domain that is geo-located will result in only resolvers local to the user being returned as valid.